Science

 ENVIRONMENTAL SCIENCE A

-Students examine the relationships between organisms and the environment, including impacts of research on scientific thought and the environment by using scientific practices, evidence-based data and its display, as well as understanding how data informs societal decision-making. *Dual Credit option
+Students examine the relationships between organisms and the environment, including impacts of research on scientific thought and the environment by using scientific practices, evidence-based data and its display, as well as understanding how data informs societal decision-making. *Dual Credit course available

 SUGGESTED GRADE LEVEL: 9 PREREQUISITES: None